 If the registered person fails to respond to the request for confirmation till the last date of furnishing of such statement, it shall be deemed that he has confirmed the statement furnished by the goods and services tax practitioner.

-8. Activities can be undertaken by goods and services tax practitioner
+8. Activities can be undertaken by GST practitioner

-A goods and services tax practitioner can undertake any or all of the following activities on behalf of a registered person, if so authorised by him to:
+A GST practitioner can undertake any or all of the following activities on behalf of a registered person, if so authorised by him to:

-If any application relating to a claim for refund or an application for amendment or cancellation of registration has been submitted by the goods and services tax practitioner authorised by the registered person, a confirmation shall be sought from the registered person and the application submitted by the said practitioner shall be made available to the registered person on the Common Portal and such application shall not be proceeded with further until the registered person gives his consent to the same.
+If any application relating to a claim for refund or an application for amendment or cancellation of registration has been submitted by the GST practitioner authorised by the registered person, a confirmation shall be sought from the registered person and the application submitted by the said practitioner shall be made available to the registered person on the Common Portal and such application shall not be proceeded with further until the registered person gives his consent to the same.

 9. Obligations of a Registered Person